 The ABI may be quite low (in the range of 0.4 or lower).
 ABIs, however, may be falsely elevated when the medial layer of the arterial wall of the tibial arteries calcify (Mönckeberg medial calcific sclerosis) and are not compressible.
 Toe-brachial indexes should be used if noncompressible ankle arteries are encountered.

-Digital subtraction angiography is the gold standard method to delineate the anatomy ...
+Digital subtraction angiography is the gold standard ...